-This past weekend 32 Conserve School students headed out to the nearby Three Bear Sled Dog Races for a true Northwoods experience.
+This past weekend 40 Conserve School students headed into Land O’ Lakes for the Three Bear Sled Dog Races, a true Northwoods experience.
 This annual weekend of races draws sled dog teams from all over the Midwest, yet has a small-town feel because most of the spectators and officials are Land O’ Lakes (population 861) locals.
 The start and finish lines and accompanying smaller events are all set up on the elementary school and town hall grounds, so there are lots of activities packed into a small area.

 The main events were several different types of dog sled races on both Saturday and Sunday.
 Small and large dog teams pulled both sleds and skiers, with adult and junior divisions.
 These main activities were accompanied by a craft show, a bake sale area, and fun events like the Mutt Races, the Barcalounger Race, and ice skating.

-It was a pleasure for me to share one of my favorite Northwoods traditions with the students of CS8.
+It was a pleasure for me to share one of my favorite Northwoods Traditions with the students of CS12.

 Head of School